Beacon-Heart/Heart_Beacon/README.md

 Document Control Number: USPTO 13/573,002 Art Unit: 2468

-TITLE: The Heart Beacon Cycle Time - Space Meter Signals & Telemetry Annex K for The Great Reset of The World Game
+TITLE: The Heart Beacon Cycle Time - Space Meter Telemetry foundation framework for The World Game's Great Reset

 Sub Title: The Great Reset of The World Game: Utopia or Oblivion?